Sheffield, Rotherham, Barnsley, Wakefield, Huddersfield and Goole Railway: History

-The company obtained an Act on 7 August 1846, allowing a share capital of £800,000 and permitting raising money by loans of up to £266,000, with railway of 27 mi authorised, of lines of total length 50 mi submitted.
+The company obtained the Sheffield, Rotherham, Barnsley, Wakefield, Huddersfield, and Goole Railway Act 1846 (9 & 10 Vict. c. cccliv) on 7 August 1846, allowing a share capital of £800,000 and permitting raising money by loans of up to £266,000, with railway of 27 mi authorised, of lines of total length 50 mi submitted.

 Horbury (Wakefield) to Barnsley section

-On 9 September 1846 the M&LR company shareholders agreed to lease, and potentially purchase the line, as permitted in the 1846 Act.
+On 9 September 1846 the M&LR company shareholders agreed to lease, and potentially purchase the line, as permitted in the 1846 act.

 The M&LR (after 1847 the Lancashire and Yorkshire Railway, L&YR) obtained the line, north of Barnsley (see also Barnsley railway station) running to Horbury Junction southwest of Wakefield.
 The line was leased at 5% on £260,000 plus receipt of half the calculated net profits.

 As built the line was single track, excluding at the junction at the Horbury end, and was 8 mi 62 chain in length; the line was declared fit for use on 26 December 1849, and was handed to the L&YR on 31 December 1849.
 The line was doubled by 1855.

-The merger of the section of the line leased to the Manchester and Leeds into that company was permitted by the Lancashire & Yorkshire and East Lancashire Railways Act (21 & 22 Vic., Cap.
-143, 1858), with the Barnsley company shares converted into £260,050 of L&YR 'Barnsley stock', after which the SRBWG&GR was dissolved.
+The merger of the section of the line leased to the Manchester and Leeds into that company was permitted by the Lancashire and Yorkshire and East Lancashire Railway Act 1858 (21 & 22 Vict. c. cxliii), with the Barnsley company shares converted into £260,050 of L&YR 'Barnsley stock', after which the SRBWG&GR was dissolved.

 As part of the L&YR (and under the LMS) the line was known as the 'Barnsley branch', with the junction to L&YR (Manchester & Normanton Line) known as Horbury Junction.
 Around 1900 a chord was constructed at the northern end ("Horbury and Crigglestone loop"), creating a large triangle junction.
 Railway works were established at the junction c.
 1870 (see Charles Roberts and Co.).

-As of 2006 the line is still extant and in use.
+As of 2006, the line is still extant and in use.